 When you first invoke the tool, handles will appear at the corners and sides, which you can use to resize your selection or layer.
 You can perform rotations by moving the mouse above or to the left of the handles and dragging it.
 You can also click anywhere inside the selection or layer and move it by dragging the mouse.

 You can fine-tune the transform tool parameters using tool options docker.
-The parameters are split between five tabs: Free Transform, Warp, Perspective, Cage and Liquefy.
+The parameters are split between five tabs: Free Transform, Warp, Perspective, Cage and Liquify.

 This allows you to do basic rotation, resizing, flipping, and even perspective skewing if you hold Ctrl.
 Holding the Shift key will maintain your aspect ratio throughout the transform.

-If you look at the bottom, there’s quick buttons for flipping horizontally, vertically and rotating 90 degrees left and right.
+If you look at the bottom, there are quick buttons for flipping horizontally, vertically and rotating 90 degrees left and right.
 Furthermore, the button to the left of the anchor point widget allows you to choose whether to always transform using the anchor point, or not.

 While free transform has some perspective options, the perspective transform allows for maximum control.
 You can drag the corner points, or even the designated vanishing point.